Arthur Dyson: Early life and apprenticeships

 From 1959 to 1961, Dyson lived and worked at the Goff office in the Frank Lloyd Wright-designed Price Tower in Bartlesville, Oklahoma.
 Goff presented Dyson with a catalog from an exhibition of the work of Purcell and Elmslie, an important American organic architecture firm active from 1907 to 1921 Returning to his native state, Dyson discovered William Gray Purcell was living in Pasadena, California.
 Purcell hired Dyson as his personal assistant and draftsman from 1962 to 1963.
-The two men spent much of their time together reviewing the architectural records of Purcell and Elmslie, discussing progressive design principles.
+The two men spent much of their time together reviewing the architectural records of Purcell and Elmslie, and discussing progressive design principles.
 Like that of Frank Lloyd Wright, the office of Purcell and Elmslie descended directly from the seminal architectural firm of Louis Sullivan.
 In this way, Dyson carries a unique continuity from the Sullivan office through mentorship from Wright and Purcell.

 Career

 1960s-1970s

 Opening an independent practice first in Los Gatos, California and then for a time in Monterey, California, Dyson moved eventually to Fresno, California in 1969.
 There he established the office of Arthur Dyson and Associates that remains his base of operations.
 Even before leaving the Goff office, Dyson conceived some of his earliest projects on a large scale and using innovative technologies.
-The Carlson Apartment Building project (1959) proposed a 17-story, 36 unit concrete and glass tower designed to overlook the Pacific Ocean at Santa Monica, California.
+The Carlson Apartment Building project (1959) proposed a 17-story, 36-unit concrete and glass tower designed to overlook the Pacific Ocean at Santa Monica, California.
 The Cannery Row Hotel project (1966) for a site in Monterey, California further developed the grammar of a multi-story residential tower.
-The subsequent 27 story Chamlian Plaza Hotel project (1979) in Fresno, California, featured a sophisticated system of suspended structural engineering, prefabricated construction, and a skin of automated solar tempering for guest rooms that virtually eliminated the possibility of being trapped by fire.
-The Westrend Visitors Center complex project (1972) for a tourist area adjacent to a main highway in the San Joaquin Valley suggested innovative use of textile in a massive circular canopy supported by a spar tower, a creative structural technique that decades later would be adopted by prominent architects.
+The subsequent 27-story Chamlian Plaza Hotel project (1979) in Fresno, California, featured a sophisticated system of suspended structural engineering, prefabricated construction, and a skin of automated solar tempering for guest rooms that virtually eliminated the possibility of being trapped by fire.
+The Westrend Visitors Center complex project (1972) for a tourist area adjacent to a main highway in the San Joaquin Valley suggested innovative use of textiles in a massive circular canopy supported by a spar tower, a creative structural technique that decades later would be adopted by prominent architects.